CPFO: Planning and Budgeting Practice Test

 Answer: A

-Explanation: The performance ratio is calculated as actual Events / Planned Events = 60% = 0.60.
+Explanation: The performance ratio is calculated as real Events / Planned Events = 60% = 0.60.
 The

 staffing shortage is the primary reason for the low performance ratio, so hiring additional staff is the